leontran66/connoisseur/README.md

 ```
 cd server
 npm install
+cd ../client
+npm install
 ```

 3. Navigate to the `server` folder
-4. Create a `.env` file and add the following variables:
+4. Create a `.env` file with the following variables:

 ```
 AUTH0_AUDIENCE=